 But how do podcasts work?

-For podcasts to work you need an audio file and feed users can subscribe to.
+For podcasts to work, you need a high-quality audio file and feed users can subscribe to.
 This helps them stay updated with the latest episode releases, so they can download them when they’re published.

-But you can also connect your podcast to listening apps like iTunes, Stitcher, and Spotify to make it easier for millions of people to subscribe (more on that later).
+But you can also connect your podcast to listening apps like iTunes, Apple Podcasts, Amazon Music, Stitcher, and Spotify to make it easier for millions of people to subscribe (more on that later).

 Now you know what a podcast is and how they work in the wild, let’s move on to figuring out how to find the perfect topic for yours.

 Podcasts are super-popular, and there’s a ton out there on a wide range of topics.
 That’s why when starting your podcast, you need to define your niche to help you stand out from the crowd and compete for listeners.

 To find the perfect niche and topic for your podcast, ask yourself the following questions:

 - Who are your podcast listeners?

 - What topics will you discuss?

 - Will you have a co-host or an extra podcasting host?